-Trans Traders Limited ("TTL") is a company which is owned by Clearwater Nominees Limited and Clearwater Registrars Limited which shares are held on behalf of the Harper Family Settlement which also owns 41.2% (December 31, 2014: 41.2%) of the issued share capital of Geodrill Limited.

-Geodrill Ghana Limited originally entered into an agreement with the Harper Family Settlement to lease the Anwiankwanta property for US\$112,000 per annum and the Accra property for US\$48,000 per annum.
+The Harper Family Settlement owns 40.8% (December 31, 2015: 41.2%) of the issued share capital of Geodrill Limited.
+Geodrill Ghana Limited originally entered into an agreement with The Harper Family Settlement to lease the Anwiankwanta property for US\$112,000 per annum and the Accra property for US\$48,000 per annum.
 The material terms of the five year lease agreement include: (i) the annual rent payable shall be reviewed on an upward only basis every two years based on the average price of two firms of real estate valuators/surveyors or real estate agents; and (ii) at the end of the original five year lease term.
-On October 1, 2014 in conjunction with the rent review, Geodrill Ghana Limited agreed to increase the rent for the Anwiankwanta property to US\$168,000 per annum and the rent for the Accra property to US\$72,000 per annum.
+On September 30, 2015 Geodrill Ghana Limited entered into a new lease for the Anwiankwanta property and a new lease for the Accra property, both for an additional five year term at rates consistent with those determined pursuant to the October 1, 2014 rent review.
+Only Geodrill Ghana Limited can terminate the lease by giving twelve months' notice.
+On October 1, 2016 in conjunction with the rent review, Geodrill Ghana Limited agreed to increase the rent for the Anwiankwanta property to US\$186,000 per annum and the rent for the Accra property to US\$78,000 per annum.